 With a good estimate at hand of how much your staff in Peru would be, if you are flexible about your expansion into Latin America and the Caribbean, you can use the BLH payroll calculator to compare those costs to other jurisdictions.

-Common FAQs on hiring through an Employer of Record (EOR) in Peru
+FAQs on hiring through a PEO, or professional employer organization in Peru

-Based on our extensive experience, these are the common questions and doubts of our clients on hiring through an EOR in Peru:
+Based on our extensive experience, these are the common questions and doubts of our clients on hiring through an PEO in Peru:

 A standard Peruvian employment contract should be written in Spanish (and can also be in English) and contain the following information: